wision-lab/visionsim/docs/source/tutorials/large-dataset.rst

    :width: 100%
    :align: center

-.. note:: This example requires extra dependencies, notably `tyro <https://brentyi.github.io/tyro/>`_ for CLI creation.
+.. note:: For brevity, there's a few things that have been omitted in this tutorial, for the full source, see ``scripts/mkdataset.py``.
+Notably, extra dependencies may be needed.

 Here, we assume each scene is setup correctly and has an animation range of [1-600].
 The scenes used for this example can be `found here <https://drive.google.com/drive/folders/1gRxhL3rbGDTfgKytre8WkbBu-QDJFy15?usp=sharing>`_.